Readless

 2. SVPG Newsletter by Marty Cagan

-If Lenny is the PM practitioner's guide, Marty Cagan's SVPG Newsletter is the product leader's bible.
-Marty literally wrote the book on product management (Inspired, Empowered, and Transformed), and his newsletter distills decades of experience working with the world's best product teams.
+SVPG by Marty Cagan is the essential newsletter for product leaders — senior PMs, directors, VPs, and CPOs.
+Marty literally wrote the book on product management (Inspired, Empowered, and Transformed), and his SVPG publication distills decades of experience working with the world's best product teams into weekly essays on the product operating model.

 What sets it apart: